johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

    * Among cookies whose path's size is equal, cookies whose creation-time is earlier are listed before cookies whose creation-time is later.

-   NOTE: Historically there have been servers that (erroneously) depended on this order.

-1. Update the last-access-time of each cookie of _cookies_ to the current date and time and reflect these changes in the user agent's cookie store.
+1. Set the last-access-time of each cookie of _cookies_ to the current date and time and reflect these changes in the user agent's cookie store.

 1. Return _cookies_.